StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 ```bash
 helm show values strangebee/thehive
 ```

+If you want to run TheHive as a multi-node cluster, increase the `thehive.replicas` value in `values.yaml`.
+If you're using the bundled dependencies, also adjust the `cassandra.replicaCount` and `elasticsearch.master.replicaCount` values to scale Cassandra and Elasticsearch accordingly.

+!!! info "License"
+    The Community license supports only a single node.
+To deploy multiple TheHive nodes, you must [upgrade to a Gold or Platinum license](../installation/licenses/license.md).
+A fresh deployment of TheHive on an empty database includes a 14-day Platinum trial, allowing you to test multi-node setups.

 For more information on customization, see [the dedicated Helm documentation](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing){target=_blank}.
 You can also review the available options for each dependency.